peterrauscher/async-task-manager/README.md

 - Create tasks with unique task IDs and coroutine functions
 - Specify dependencies between tasks
-- Run tasks concurrently, respecting the maximum thread count
+- Run tasks concurrently, respecting a maximum thread count
 - Ensure tasks are run only after all their dependencies have finished running

 ## Installation